 Ford trucks with a 4R70E or 4R75E 4-speed automatic transmission can suffer an intermittent or constant loss of 4th overdrive gear.

 The problem usually starts as an occasional issue that occurs only when it is cold but might become a constant problem.
 Instead of engaging in overdrive gear, the transmission will shift to neutral.
 There will be no other issues with the gearshift or warning lights on the dashboard.

 - In most cases, this will be caused by faults related to an overdrive servo.
 Sometimes, a sealing ring wears out, and the servo cannot produce sufficient pressure.
-This will usually be gradual, and the shifting issue will become more frequent with time.
+This is usually gradual, and the shifting issue will become more frequent.

 - The retaining clip (part no. F2VY7384B) can break, causing a sudden and constant overdrive loss.
-In most cases, you can identify this by looking for metal parts within the valve body.
+You can most identify this by looking for metal parts within the valve body.

 - In some cases, the problem is with the servo’s pin, which has too much clearance within the bore.
 This can be solved by using an upgraded pin.